Find food that fits your pet’s needs

 A large dog can consume a great deal more chocolate than a small dog before they will suffer the ill effects.
 It's also worth remembering that different types of chocolate have different levels of theobromine.
 Cocoa, cooking chocolate and dark chocolate have the highest levels, while milk chocolate and white chocolate have the lowest.

 A small amount of chocolate will probably just give your dog an upset stomach.
 They may vomit or have diarrhoea.
 Large amounts will have a more serious effect.
-In sufficient quantities, theobromine can produce muscle tremors, seizures, an irregular heartbeat, internal bleeding or a heart attack.
+In sufficient quantities, theobromine can produce muscle tremors, seizures, an irregular heartbeat or internal bleeding.

 What to look out for